-February is notoriously a very busy time for car dealers.
-New models are coming in and last year's models are going out.
-Car dealers are rightfully excited to sell you a car; however, in an attempt to give you the best service possible they may be providing you the wrong information that could end up costing you a lot in the end.
+Car dealers are very excited to sell you a car.
+They should be, given it is their job.
+That said, sometimes in an attempt to give you the best service possible they may over-promise or provide the wrong information which may end up costing you in the end.

-The most common mistake we see from car dealers is that they tell customers that they will take care of calling the insurance agent.
+The most common mistake we see from car dealers is that they tell customers that they will take care of calling the insurance agent with the details of the new car.

 Doesn't that sound nice?
 One less thing you have to do.